wpilibsuite/frc-docs/source/docs/software/commandbased/convenience-features.rst

   .. code-tab:: c++

-    frc2::PrintCommand("This message will be printed!)
+    frc2::PrintCommand("This message will be printed!")

 ScheduleCommand
 ^^^^^^^^^^^^^^^